 2) Corporate philanthropy

 Corporate philanthropy refers to the ways that corporations give back to nonprofits and other mission-driven organizations.
-According to Crowd101, the top 10 corporations give over $2 billion annually to nonprofits; so this is another excellent funding resource for your nonprofit to look into.

 - Pro bono services: In lieu of monetary donations, many corporate professionals will offer their services and expertise to mission-driven organizations free of charge.
 If you ever need a doctor, lawyer, or any other kind of specialist, be on the lookout for professionals who could potentially help you for free.

 Events are a great way to both spread the word about your nonprofit and raise money for your cause.
-They give you the opportunity to engage face to face with current supporters, as well as reach new audiences by way of an exciting activity.
+They give you the opportunity to engage face-to-face with current supporters, as well as reach new audiences by way of an exciting activity.

 4) Online fundraising

-Meet people conveniently where they are through one of these three online fundraising tactics:
+Consider one of these three online fundraising tactics:

 - Crowdfunding: Crowdfunding refers to the collection of many small donations from a large public group of people.
 Platforms like GoFundMe are prime examples of crowdfunding efforts.